EU-based team · 20+ years

 • Row-level security or schema-per-tenant - chosen based on your data sensitivity requirements and tenant count projections

-• Scales to thousands of tenants without schema changes — designed upfront so you never need to migrate mid-growth
+• Designed to support growth without forcing an architecture rewrite - isolation model chosen before the first customer so you never need to migrate mid-growth

-• GDPR and SOC 2 compatible isolation options — data never leaks between tenants by design, not just by convention
+• Isolation options that support GDPR and future compliance requirements - data never leaks between tenants by design, not just by convention

 • Tenant provisioning automated - new customer signs up, their environment is ready without manual setup